Why NADI and not ADI 2.0?

 If you activate Automatic user creation and Automatic user synchronization any AD attribute is stored inside the table

-With WordPress 4.5 I can login with my e-mail address.
+With WordPress 4.5 I could login with my e-mail address.
 Is this supported by Next Active Directory Integration?

-No. After Next ADI has been enabled it uses only the userPrincipalName or sAMAaccountName of the user for authentication.
-If you exclude a given username WordPress' default login method is used which supports login by e-mail.
+No. After NADI has been enabled it uses only the userPrincipalName or sAMAaccountName of the user for authentication.
+If you exclude a given username, WordPress' default login method is used which supports login by e-mail.

 Authentication is successful but the user is not authorized by group membership.
 What is wrong?